brucechanglongxu/brucechanglongxu.github.io/content/posts/ai-applications.md

 At its core, an attention mechanism lets a model focus on the most relevant pieces of information by computing a _weighted sum_ of values, where the weights reflect the relevance of each value to a given query.
 This can be viewed as a "soft" form of information retrieval, each query looks up all keys and softly retrieves their associated values according to a similarity score.

+> Multi-head attention (MHA) lends transformer-based AI models the ability to _jointly attend to information from across a sequence_.

+In practice, we represent data as triplets of query (Q), key (K) and value (V) vectors.
+The _query_ represents what content we are looking for, each _key_ represents what content a particular value contains, and each _value_ is the content to retrieve.
+The model learns projections to produce Q, K, V from inputs (e.g. the same input sequence for self-attention), and uses a scoring function between Q and K to decide how much of each value to include in the output.
+This mechanism was first popularized to help sequence models _attend_ to relevant parts of an input.

+_Additive vs. Dot-product Attention_

+### GPU Optimizations: Fusing kernels, Tiling, memory Access and Precision

+> Every new idea in this space, be it FlashAttention, GQA, ALiBI, RoPE or block-sparse patterns, contributes to one of two goals: 1.
+Making attention faster/leaner or 2.
+Enabling attention to capture needed information more efficiently.

 Applications are where capability meets consequence.
 A good application does not look like “a model with a UI”; it looks like a choreographed system that turns intent into outcomes under real constraints: latency, trust, safety, compliance, and cost.
 The model is the engine, but the car is everything around it—retrieval that keeps answers grounded and current, tools that execute real actions, guardrails that prevent harm, observability that explains behavior, and a feedback loop that steadily improves the whole stack.
 Done well, the experience feels simple to the user and operationally boring to the on-call engineer, even though it’s balancing tight budgets and shifting risk in the background.